kspgh/chordwp/readme.txt

 == Changelog ==

+= 1.1.0 =

+* Improve responsiveness of two-column song layout
+* Update ChordWP to work with the new download features available in the ChordWP ProPack to download just the lyrics.

+= 1.0.2 =

+* Add CSS wrapper around ChordWP sheet music
+* Integrate with ChordWP ProPack for additional features

 = 1.0.1 =

-Update CSS to improve spacing between columns when using a two column layout
+* Update CSS to improve spacing between columns when using a two column layout

-= 1.0 =
+= 1.0.0 =

-Initial relase of ChordWP plugin
+* Initial relase of ChordWP plugin

 == Upgrade Notice ==